ANTHONY PELHAM, P.E.

 HOURS OF OPERATION

 ADMINISTRATIVE/BILLING - 7:30 A.M.
 TO 4:30 P.M.

 MAINTENANCE DEPARTMENT - 7:00 A.M.
 TO 3:30 P.M.

-The McMinnville Water and Wastewater Department is committed to providing a high-quality supply of water to each of its over 6,000 customers.
+The McMinnville Water and Wastewater Department is committed to providing a high-quality supply of water to each of its approximately 6,200 customers.
 We are also committed to collecting and treating wastewater in a safe and cost-effective way before returning it into the Barren Fork River.

-There are currently 6,011 water customers.
 The Maintenance Department is responsible for up-keep of over 112 miles of water lines, including 23 miles of service lines as well as taps, meters, valves and 642 fire hydrants, and also responsible for approximately 105 miles of sewer line and 19 miles of service line as well as manholes and cleanouts.
-There are currently 30 sewage lift stations, three water booster stations, three tank sites and a dam.
+There are currently 29 sewage lift stations, four water booster stations, three tank sites and a dam.

 For sewer line maintenance, the department has a TV inspection truck which uses a mobile crawler camera which is navigated through the sewer lines while the operator is monitoring and recording to a computer hard drive which can later be burned onto a DVD disc.
 In turn we can define the severity of any problem viewed and determine the type of action required for repair whether it be point repair, slip-lining or replacing.
 The system locates problems such as infiltration which allows water to enter the sewer system during a rain event and cause more water to be treated at the Wastewater Plant which increases operating cost; and it also locates exfiltration points which during dry weather allows the wastewater to seep out of the system and into the soil possibly polluting area streams.